lmoravek83/monitorui/readme.md

 5. That is all :) Now proceed to Configuration part

     * Also you can use git clone, make Python venv, but this is out of scope of this manual (we want keep it simple)
+#
 ## Configuration

 After the installation in there will be tow directories in Monitor~~UI~~ folder: "config" and "Sites".
 Both folder contains example values of general Monitor~~UI~~ configuration and sites to be monitored

 ### General Configuration

-config.json under config folder contains general configuration for Monitor~~UI~~.
+config.json under "config" folder contains general configuration for Monitor~~UI~~.
 All values are optional, is recommended to fullfil SMTP - email configuration parameters as minimum.
+Create new or adjust one which is already there.

 ```json
 {